aidinhnkhn/Data-Science-In-ChemEng/README.md

 ## Data

-The data ships with the repository, so there is nothing to download.
+The data is in the repository, so there is nothing to download from an external source.

 | File | Content |
 |---|---|